 Swimming teachers can work closely with the administration staff to get the best class fit.
 But remember, this should be on a professional level.
 No child or parent should feel uncomfortable if they are in the wrong group.
 The best way to avoid this is to assess children before they commence the swimming program and progress children once they have achieved the class goals and objectives.

 Ensure you keep communicating with the administration staff.
 Do not tell the parents that their child needs to move up before a suitable class time is available.

 Tip #2 Conduct lessons in a suitable environment

-Swimming lessons should always be conducted in suitable environment which allows for maximum practice time.
+You should conduct swimming lessons in a suitable environment that allows for maximum practice time.
 This means you should avoid strategies where you take children one at a time.
-If children are bored waiting for their turn they become disruptive and it can be very dangerous if you turn your back on other children in the class.
+If children are bored whilst they wait for their turn, they can become disruptive.
+It can be very dangerous if you turn your back on other children in the class.

 Achieving maximum practice time will take organisation skills to either arrive early to set up your teaching space with platforms of benches or moving around the pool to the most suitable location.
-For example using shallow water for non swimmers or beginners where they can stand independently is recommended.
+For example, we would recommend using shallow water for non swimmers or beginners where they can stand independently.

 Tip #3 Teach children to circle the lane

 It is important that children learn how to circle the lane, move over and go.
-This concept should be instilled during their first few swimming lessons.
+You should instill this concept during their first few swimming lessons.
 But remember, children will need constant reminders about this expectation.
-If the idea is taught from an early age it is makes it much easier for swimmers progress through the program.
+If you teach the idea from an early age, it makes it much easier for swimmers to progress through the program.